winitzki/talks/scala-sbt/begin-sbt.md

 Using Scala as configuration language privides extreme flexibility

 - `sbt test` could...
+    - run tests using a custom testing framework
     - prepare and upload XLSX spreadsheet to Confluence
+    - launch missiles
 - we can refactor code to avoid repetitive configs
 - we can use 3rd party Scala or Java libraries
     - SBT provides a rich library (IO, processes, HTTP)